jamval 2025 feb 14-16

 Unfortunately, we are not able to offer a Kids’ Academy at JamVal, however, we hope to return to the Sheraton Framingham Hotel for a full festival in 2026, including the Kids’ Academy.
 And children under 12 are FREE all weekend long.

 Q11.
-Will there be Master Classes, Fast Track Classes, etc. during the day on Friday?
+Will there be Master Classes, Fast Track, etc at JamVal?

 Q12.
 When does JamVal start and end?